bee365ag/beespaces-api-docs/docs/source/usage.rst

 the API.

 .. warning::
-    The ``200 Accepted`` doesn't mean that the provisioning is completed or successful.
+    The ``200 Accepted`` doesn't mean that the provisioning is completed nor successful.
 There are a lot of interactions between multiple systems that could lead to errors.

 The ``202 Accepted`` response includes a tracking id and a polling URL to track the provisioning progress: